 If you need specialized therapies, you can find plans that cover massage therapists, chiropractors, and physiotherapists.

 Many people with chronic conditions need durable medical equipment.
-Example include breathing machines, prosthetics, and wheelchairs.
+Examples include breathing machines, prosthetics, and wheelchairs.
 For them, it’s worth finding a supplemental plan that offers comprehensive benefits.

 Personal plans also include travel insurance and upgraded private or semi-private hospital rooms.
 Finally, supplemental coverage for ground and air ambulance transportation is another sought-after benefit.